 Stuart Webster –or J. S. W. as he signed pictures, or Beaver as he was known to us- was my Art Master for the whole time I was a pupil at Gresham’s, from the time I arrived in short trousers until I was nearly nineteen.
 No other teacher followed me throughout my school career.
 The Chaplain also remained it is true, but I think all the regular lessons in Divinty (as we called R.E.) ceased to be required during the Sixth Form.
 P.E. (physical education) certainly stopped after ‘O’ levels, but Art increased in importance for me, as it was one of my ‘A’ level subjects.
 Also, where my other ‘A’ level subjects of English and History required a lot of reading alone in my study, Art needed my presence in the Art Room.
 The result was that I got very well acquainted with Stuart Webster and became quite friendly with him.

 He had been trained in Industrial Design at the Art College in Liverpool, and as such he should have been the ideal teacher for his pupil (Sir) James Dyson.
 Sadly the industrial side of things got no attention in Beaver’s teaching; he had abandoned that years before.
 Yet I think he should get some credit for developing Dyson’s artistic talent which was the foundation of his career.
-James Dyson had been an art student throughout his schooldays, and went on the art college before discovering engineering.
+Like me in this respect (though in no others) James Dyson had been an art student throughout his schooldays, and went on the art college before discovering engineering.
 The young student’s art was exhibited at Speech Day at Gresham’s, and was favourably noted by my father.
 It is quite something to have taught a boy who later became a billionaire through his abilities; unfortunately Beaver knew nothing about Dyson vacuum cleaners, having died at a relatively young age in 1976 (he had been retired only four years and would not have been over 65).
-He had a generous obituary in the Eastern Daily Press, written by Malcolm Freeguard the BBC producer and a former Gresham’s teacher who knew him well.
+He had a generous obituary in the Eastern Daily Press, written by Malcolm Freeguard the BBC producer and a former Gresham’s teacher, who knew him well.

 Stuart Webster did not drive, so moving out to Hunworth meant he was dependent on his wife to take him home.
 Before his marriage in 1969 he lived in a flat in Holt and was driven around when necessary by friends such as Mr Dodd.
 For his day to day movements he had a an old green bicycle on which he would proceed in a very upright posture.